 The free sites tend to be a little more freeform and artistic, they’re often supplied by a single photographer, or a small collective of visual artists as a showcase of their work, so if you’re looking for something a little creative or unusual, you might like some of these.
 There’s unlikely to be much curation, keywords can be a bit hit and miss.
 Some of the free sites give you the option to make a donation, or ‘buy me a coffee’, which is a nice thing to do if you appreciate their work and have used it.

 Understanding licensing and copyright

 You may be thinking ‘I’ll just google what I need, see what Google Images comes up with, save one of their pics to my computer and use that.’

-Doing that is likely to put you in breach of copyright, which is effectively stealing from the creator of that image.
+Doing that is likely to put you in breach of copyright, which is effectively stealing from the creator of that image, not cool.
 If you get found out, which you might, you could face a hefty legal bill.
 It’s just not worth it!

 Paid stock images are usually licensed as ‘royalty free’ (RF) which means it’s fine to use them across multiple media and in multiple applications.
 Free stock images are likely to be released under Creative Commons CC0 which means the uploader has waived their right to copyright and you can use the image however and wherever you like (although it’s always nice to give credit if you are in a position to do so).

 Before downloading and using an image, always check that you understand the licence implications that you’re agreeing to.

 Ilustrations, clip art, and alternatives